aramis-lab/clinica-pydra-freesurfer/README.md

 This project exposes some of FreeSurfer's utilities as Pydra tasks to facilitate their incorporation into more advanced processing workflows.

+## Licensing

+This project is released under the terms of the Apache License 2.0.

 [Pydra]: https://nipype.github.io/pydra/
 [Freesurfer]: https://surfer.nmr.mgh.harvard.edu/